What is a Certified Elder Law Attorney?

 - Attorney Lucy Budman is licensed to practice in both Massachusetts and New York

-Practice – A CELA must have practiced law during the five years preceding their application and must still be practicing law.
+Practice – A CELA is required to have practiced law during the five years leading up to their application, and they are required to still be practicing law.

 - Attorney Patrick Curley has practiced law since 1997.